defencedigital/moduk-service-manual/src/design/make-decisions-based-on-evidence.md

 - search MODNET for similar projects
 - share what you’re doing with the [user-centred design (UCD) community](/your-community/user-centred-design/)

+### Use existing services and tools

-Any team in Defence can use the Defence Data Analytics Platform (DDAP) to make the most of data. <a href="https://data-ai.service.mod.gov.uk/" target="_blank"> <span class="govuk-visually-hidden">opens in a new tab</span>Find out more</a>.
+Any team in Defence can use the Data Analytics Service (DAS).
+The service offers tools that are approved and ready to use.

+DAS tools help you:

+- analyse your data faster
+- store your data securely
+- make the most of data from across Defence

+Find out <a href="https://data-ai.service.mod.gov.uk/" target="_blank"> <span class="govuk-visually-hidden">opens in a new tab</span>more about the Data Analytics Service (DAS)</a>.

 ## Get the right people on your team